2022 Giro d'Italia, Stage 12 to Stage 21: Stage 12

 The twelfth stage featured a hilly parcours, with the riders heading from Parma to Genoa for the race's longest stage at 204 km.
 From the start of the stage, the riders went on a false flat uphill, passing through the intermediate sprint for points after 56.9 km, before going up the third-category Passo del Bocco.
-The Giro went back to the climb for the first time since Wouter Weylandt passed away after crashing on the climb's descent eleven years ago.
+The Giro went back to the climb for the first time since Wouter Weylandt died after crashing on the climb's descent eleven years ago.
 Following the descent and a short flat section, the riders reached the intermediate sprint for bonus seconds with 64.1 km remaining.
 Shortly afterwards, the riders climbed the third-category La Colletta.
 The descent immediately led to the foot of the toughest climb of the day, the third-category Valico di Trensasco, a 4.3 km climb with an average gradient of 8 per cent.
 The climb was crested with 30.6 km left.
 After the descent, the rest of the stage was mostly flat.